olimiemma/Profit-Margins-Calculator/README.md

 Usage

 To use the program, simply run it in a terminal or command prompt and enter the cost of the item as input.
-The program will then calculate the markup, VAT charges, and total price.
+The program will then calculate the markup, VAT charges, and total price. python profit_margins_calculator.py

-python profit_margins_calculator.py
+There's also an HTML file you can open in your browser for easier access.

 Enter the cost of the item: 100